Chart Color Schemes

 Infrastructure

-Patterson Lakes has very high levels of nearby infrastructure activity, ranking in the top 20% nationally
+Patterson Lakes has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this region: Carrum Level Crossing Removal and Revitalisation, Keysborough Golf Club Relocation and South East Sports Hub, Monash Freeway Upgrade Stage 2, Ballarto Road Upgrade.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region: Carrum Level Crossing Removal and Revitalisation.
+Other notable projects include Keysborough Golf Club Relocation and South East Sports Hub, Monash Freeway Upgrade Stage 2, and Ballarto Road Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.